elastisys/tutorial-friends-with-kubernetes/docs/state-creep.md

 var authSessionCache = map[string](*srp.SRPServer){}
 ```

 As Kubernetes tries to balance the load across replicas, the likelihood of the client getting the challenge from one replica and authenticating against a different replica is high.

+!!!note "Nobody makes such an obvious mistake!"
+    You might argue that this is a constructed problem, a mistake we sneaked in just to give purpose to this tutorial.
+And, of course, this is a minimal not-so-working example, so it may feel a bit artificial.
+But trust me!
+Our customers constantly bump into this.
+As legacy code is exposed to new situations, hidden behind layers and layers of libraries, state creep is a real barrier to Kubernetes adoption.

 There are several solutions to this problem:

 1. Push the state to the client: Given the nature of SRP, you would need to use [authenticated encryption](https://en.wikipedia.org/wiki/Authenticated_encryption) for that.
 The downside is that you need to change the client-server API.